TCGTalk Logo

 Mox Emerald Breakdown

 Mox Emerald produces green mana for free.
 Among the five Moxen, Mox Emerald occupies the middle ground — cheaper than Mox Sapphire and Mox Jet (blue/black have stronger Vintage applications), but more expensive than Mox Pearl and Mox Ruby (white/red are weaker Vintage colours).
-Alpha at $7,259 / $15,708 PSA 10 (2.16x premium).
-Beta $5,160 / $14,189 PSA 10 (2.75x premium — notably higher than Alpha).
-Unlimited $3,649 / $6,294 with 50 annual sales.
-The Beta PSA 10 premium over Alpha is unusual and suggests either a particularly thin Alpha PSA 10 population or exceptionally strong Beta gem-mint demand for this card.
+Alpha at $7,582 / $14,900 PSA 10 (1.97x premium).
+Beta $6,966 / $13,459 PSA 10 (1.93x premium — roughly in line with Alpha).
+Unlimited $4,010 / $6,713 with 49 annual sales.
+The Alpha and Beta PSA 10 premiums are close, reflecting comparably thin gem-mint populations and strong collector demand across both printings.

 Gaea's Cradle